Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 MILK: Whole milk is best in this recipe to keep the cake moist and flavorful.
 Buttermilk can be substituted for a slightly heavier and moist cake.

-FROSTING: The frosting is a lemon buttercream.
-Lemon cream cheese frosting would also be delicious.
-This buttercream will work well for piping a border or simple decorations on the cake.
 You may wish to increase the frosting recipe by 50% if you want to pipe a full border or do more decorating.

-How to Make This Lemon Cake Recipe
+How To Make This Lemon Cake Recipe

 OUR RECIPE DEVELOPER SAYS